How does a radar work?

 Can a radar detect a drone?

 Radar can also provide real-time tracking by providing the GPS location of the drone detected.
-THe GPS location is calculated based on the GPS location of radar sensor, and distance and angle at which object is detected from the radar sensor.
+The GPS location is calculated based on the GPS location of radar sensor, and distance and angle at which object is detected from the radar sensor.

 How far can a radar detect a drone?